 Each year a limited number of scholarships are available for full-time social work students.
 The amounts granted depend upon the availability of resources and the number of students who apply.

-There are a number of academic scholarships offered through the School of Social Work awarded on the basis of a candidate's academic record and other specified criteria.
-The number of awards available and the amounts change yearly.
+There are several academic scholarships offered through Social Work awarded on the basis of a candidate's academic record and other specified criteria.
+The number of awards available and the amounts change yearly and depend upon the availability of resources and the number of students who apply.

 Honors Day Scholarship applications are available at the beginning of the spring semester.
-Full information about the requirements is available at through your academic advisor in the School of Education, Wham 122, or view the advisement website.
+Full information about the requirements is available at through your academic advisor or by viewing the advisement website.